 For a deeper stretch, push your head back into your hand and then relax into the stretch further.REMINDER: do this gently and DO NOT pull your head too hard.
 Always ease into it and start with the weight of your hand as the downward force to start.

 A great exercise we love to give people with neck pain is the chin tuck.
 It helps strengthen the deep muscles in your neck and train the brain to hold your head in a more ideal position in relation to gravity.a) Looking straight ahead place your index and middle finger on your chin.

 b) Pushing back with your two fingers retract your chin back to create double chin.

 - Hold for 5 seconds and relax and repeat that 10 times.

-- Move: The main source of most neck pain is that your neck is held in a position for too long.
+The main source of most neck pain is that your neck is held in a position for too long.
 Throughout your day keep your neck joints moving.
-Remember: movement is life for joints and taking the time to go for a walk or even looking up and down and putting your neck in positions it hasn’t seen for a while does wonder for preventing neck pain.
+Remember: movement is life for joints and taking the time to go for a walk or even looking up and down.
+Putting your neck in positions it hasn’t seen for a while does wonder for preventing neck pain.

 Along with all this advice, if you have stubborn neck pain, consult with one of our structural chiropractors to help put a stop to it and get back to doing your thing.